maxbetjes/maxbetjes.github.io/src/background.markdown

 </video><br/>
 >>>Movie 1 ([ogv](/movies/planar-surface_6-particles_100-steps/planar-surface_6-particles_100-steps.ogv),
 [mp4](/movies/planar-surface_6-particles_100-steps/planar-surface_6-particles_100-steps.mp4)).
-<em>A movie of eGFRD in action in 2D.
-The green cylinders are protective
-domains for single particles, the yellow cylinders are protective domains for pairs of particles.
-With the color blue the protective domain which will be updated next is highlighted.</em>
+_A movie of eGFRD in action in 2D.
+The green cylinders are protective domains for single particles, the yellow cylinders are protective domains for pairs of particles.
+With the color blue the protective domain that will be updated next is highlighted._

 >>>%media%
 ![](/images/single.png =400x "Fig.2.
 Single")